brandonscholten/open_asset/README.md

 ![](https://github.com/brandonscholten/open_asset/blob/main/screenshots/Screen%20Shot%202022-05-19%20at%2015.16.37.png)

 This database schema was originally designed to be used to exclusively for tracking printers.
-Users should now be able to implement any database schema as long as the ID field is in each table.
-Your database may work without the ID fields in each table.
-However, this may cause multiple records with similar data to be overwritten when adding, editing, and deleting records.
+Users should now be able to implement any database schema as long as they select and ID field which is common across all tables.
+Form validation to ensure that users select a valid ID field is coming in a future update but is not currently present.

 ***Installation***